GAM-team/GAM/docs/Chrome-Policies.md

     FALSE: Never offer translation.
     TRUE: Always offer translation.

+chrome.users.TrashEnabled: Trashed files.
+  trashEnabled: TYPE_BOOL
+    true: Allow files to be sent to the Trash bin in the Files app.
+    false: Do not allow files to be sent to the Trash bin in the Files app.

 chrome.users.TripleDesEnabled: 3DES cipher suites in TLS.
   tripleDesEnabled: TYPE_ENUM
-    UNSET: Use the default setting for 3DES cipher suites in TLS.
+    UNSET: Use the default Chrome setting.
     FALSE: Disable 3DES cipher suites in TLS.
     TRUE: Enable 3DES cipher suites in TLS.